Test-More/test-more/README.md

 [Test2::Hub](https://metacpan.org/pod/Test2::Hub) - All events eventually funnel through a hub.
 Custom hubs are how `intercept()` and `run_subtest()` are implemented.

+# CONTACTING US

+Many Test2 developers and users lurk on [irc://irc.perl.org/#perl](irc://irc.perl.org/#perl).
+We also have a slack team that can be joined by anyone with an `@cpan.org` email address [https://perl-test2.slack.com/](https://perl-test2.slack.com/) If you do not have an `@cpan.org` email you can ask for a slack invite by emailing Chad Granum
+<exodist@cpan.org>.

 # SOURCE